envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How does CodeQL analyze code in GitHub?

-a) It generates a CodeQL database and runs queries to identify problems, displaying results as code scanning alerts
+a) It uses machine learning to predict potential vulnerabilities based on past commits

-b) It uses machine learning to predict potential vulnerabilities based on past commits
+b) It performs manual code reviews submitted by GitHub community members

-c) It performs manual code reviews submitted by GitHub community members
+c) It generates a CodeQL database and runs queries to identify problems, displaying results as code scanning alerts

 d) It relies solely on third-party tools for code analysis

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 It generates a CodeQL database and runs queries to identify problems, displaying results as code scanning alerts